How do I get into Harvard as an Indian Student?

 • Extracurricular Activities: The evaluation model assesses leadership abilities and initiative skills and total organisational impact through activities which include sustained volunteering efforts and specific talent development.

-• Personal Qualities and Character: The evaluation process uses essays and letters of recommendation and interviews when needed to identify how candidates demonstrate traits such as persistence and maturity.
+• Personal Qualities and Character: The evaluation process uses SOP, admission essays and letters of recommendation, along with interviews when needed, to identify how candidates demonstrate traits such as persistence and maturity.

-• Contextual Review: The evaluation process examines applicants through their various life experiences which include their educational and family and social community background.
+• Contextual Review: The evaluation process examines applicants through their various life experiences which include their educational, family and social community background.

 • Hook or Theme: The admissions officers search for a strong story which provides an exceptional element that differentiates the applicant from other candidates.